-A freelance writer for many years, I like to explore and write about vintage clothing collections and care.
+I've been a freelance writer for many years.
+I like to explore and write about vintage clothing collections and care.

 Do You Collect Vintage Clothes?

-One of the things I used to enjoy a few years back was searching for vintage clothing at flea markets, jumble sales and car boot sales.
-I loved discovering silks and unusual fabrics which could be given new life by cleaning, repairing, altering and customizing.
+One of the things I used to enjoy a few years back was discovering silks and unusual fabrics which could be given new life by cleaning, repairing, altering and customizing.
 I had to curb my addiction to old clothes when I eventually ran out of space.
-I still have some of those precious garments and there is nothing that would make me throw them away.
+I still have some of those precious garments, and there is nothing that would make me throw them away.

 You can ensure that your vintage clothes keep their condition by storing them properly.
 Here is a quick guide to packing and storing clothing made from various fabrics.